 2. Create a unique username and password for each account you have

-Most online retailers allow you to create an account on their website.
-This way your personal information and credit card number is stored in their system.
+Most online retailers allow you to create an account and store your personal information and credit card number in their system.
 Many users create an account to see their order status, order history and make reordering items easier.
 However, for each account you have, be sure to use a unique username and password.
-Think about this: if you have five accounts for five different retailers, but you use the same username/password for each, as soon as a hacker cracks your login, they now have access to every account in which you use that login for.

 3. Never provide your social security number